-Traces of the town’s sombre past remain, however.
-The region is dotted with the gutted shells of colonial villas – tragic evidence of the Khmer Rouge’s wanton lust for destruction.
-Until recently, most of these were smothered by the prolific tropical vegetation and home to squatters; now some have been restored and it’s likely that more will follow, although the difficulty of establishing ownership means this’ll be a relatively slow process.
+Traces of the town’s sombre past remain.
+The region is dotted with the gutted shells of colonial villas – tragic evidence of the Khmer Rouge’s destruction.
+Until recently, most were smothered by prolific tropical vegetation and home to squatters; now some have been restored, with more likely to follow, although the difficulty of establishing ownership means this will be a slow process.

 Accommodation in Kep

 Kep accommodation ranges from stunning converted villas to rustic guesthouses; the very best are sumptuous and stylish while the cheaper places are generally basic, but clean.
 Options are spread widely, with possibilities at Kep Thmei, on the road east of town, towards the national park and near the Rabbit Island pier.

 There’s nothing to do in Kep after about 11pm, but there are some excellent restaurants; crab is the local speciality.
 Cheap eats are a little hard to find, but the market is a good place to pick up barbecued seafood, and there’s a supermarket by the Rabbit Island pier.
 The crab market is flanked to the south by dozens of overpriced seafood restaurants that form the bulk of Kep’s low-key nightlife.